Opinion: Time to rethink climate adaptation | DW | 28.02.2022

 But what this report can do, is open the world and those in leadership positions to a new line of thinking around the climate crisis — one that is more critical of what has been incorrectly identified as "common-sensical" economic values.
 It can further debate on positioning human health and happiness above corporate interests and historic production habits.

-Preventing the climate crisis from spiraling even further out of control requires a cultural shift and a mindset change.
+Preventing the climate crisis from spiralling even further out of control requires a cultural shift and a mind-set change.
 But it also requires attention.
 Even when the world is distracted by other, more immediately alarming events.
 Because the rising temperatures affect the entire planet, and all of nature on it.
 Including us.